Skip to main content

 Frequently Asked Questions

-What does a high MCV mean?
+What does a high MCV indicate?

-Can alcohol affect my MCV?
+Can alcohol consumption affect MCV?